National Zoo and Conservation Biology Institute (NZCBI)

 Gregory, Tremaine, Research Scientist, B.A.
 (1999) Bowdoin College; M.A.
 (2006) and Ph.D.
 (2011) Kent State University.
 Research specialties: Tropical ecology, terrestrial and arboreal neotropical mammal ecology and conservation, wildlife response to human disturbance, wildlife monitoring techniques.
 Contact: Gregoryt@si.edu

-Herrelko, Elizabeth (Betsy), Animal Welfare & Research Manager, Animal Care Sciences.
+Herrelko, Elizabeth (Betsy), Animal Welfare & Research Curator, Animal Care Sciences.
 B.S.
 (1999) Fordham University; M.A.
 (2006) Hunter College, City University of New York; PhD.
 (2011) University of Stirling (UK).
-Research specialty: Animal behavior and welfare.
+Research specialties: Animal behavior and welfare.
 Contact: HerrelkoE@si.edu

 Jakes, Andrew F., Program Manager, Great Plains Science Program.
 B.S.
 (1998) James Madison University; M.S.
 (2001) Towson University; Ph.D.
 (2015) University of Calgary.
 Research specialties: wildlife conservation and management, movement ecology, spatial analysis, population ecology, behavioral ecology, citizen science.
 Contact: JakesAF@si.edu

 Johnson, Amy E.M., Program Director, Virginia Working Landscapes and Conservation Biologist.
 B.Sc.
 (2004) University of Guelph; M.Sc.
 (2012) George Mason University; Ph.D.
 (2017) George Mason University.
-Research specialties: conservation biology, restoration ecology; avian community ecology; citizen science; human dimensions of private lands conservation.
+Research specialties: Conservation biology, restoration ecology; avian community ecology; citizen science; agroecology; human dimensions of private lands conservation.
 Contact: JohnsonAE@si.edu

 Kolowski, Joseph, Research Scientist/Training Specialist.
 B.S.
 (1998) Cornell University; M.S.
 (2001) Southern Illinois University at Carbondale; Ph.D.
 (2007) Michigan State University.
 Research specialties: Carnivore ecology and conservation, human-wildlife interactions, response of wildlife to human disturbance, wildlife monitoring techniques.
 Contact: KolowskiJ@si.edu